Devleooper/pokeapi-backend/README.md

 # pokeapi-backend
-This is  backend example to communicate between systems using the pokeapi
+This is a backend example to communicate between systems using the pokeapi